gmbecker/contributing_to_r_lesson/outline.md

 - Luke asked that Michael review my code internally (we were still both at Genentech) before submitting
   - This was hard to hear but is understandable.

-### Post Inclusion 2019
+## Post Inclusion 2019
 - I've submitted several accepted patches which implement or further ALTREP support in the R internals
   - Some directly to Luke, most via Bugzilla

-### Take Away
+## Take Away

-- Submitting code to R-core members should be very mature
+- Code submitted to R-core members should be very mature
   - This is difficult, comes with practice somewhat
 	- Code review may be painful but is a great tool to get better
   - R-core collectively have little time spread across
 	- their own work
 	- Teaching or day-job duties
-	- all collaborations/patches they are currently involved with

-## Take Away Points
-- Members of R-core are open to significant collaboration, but
-  - Their time is scarce and extremely precious
-  - Significant chunks of code take serious work from them to vet

-## Circa 2020 - Heady Days
+# Circa 2020 - Heady Days
-### Making `head()`s or `tail()`s of Large Rectangular Things
+## Making `head()`s or `tail()`s of Large Rectangular Things
+- Make head take rectangular slice rather than only in rows
   - Requested as change by Michael Chirico on R-devel
   - Backwards Compatible form proposed by me on R-devel

-### The Patch
+## The Patch
 - I propose patch
   - Passed all R's tests (I had learned)
   - "quite a bit of breakage on CRAN" - Martin Maechler

-### The Patch Cont
+## The Patch Cont
 - Martin requested I not submit more code, as he was iterating on a local copy to track down and fix CRAN breakages

-### Suharto Anggono
+## Suharto Anggono
 - Suggested numerous changes to the patch
   - This was frustrating, but
   - He correctly identified multiple flaws in initial versions of the patch
   - Martin agreed with him on some of the coding style/implementation changes, not on others

-### Take Away Points
+## Take Away Points
 - Patches are not your baby
   - Critiques can feel like attacks but better patches make R better.
   - Learn from this type of feedback
 - It is often easier for R-core members to make changes themselves than accept/iterate on patches

-## Circa 2020-2021 - Duplicated Efforts
+# Circa 2020-2021 - Duplicated Efforts
-### (Significant) speedup to duplicated/unique/etc for sorted ALTREPs
+## (Significant) speedup to duplicated/unique/etc for sorted ALTREPs
 - Large chunk of code
 - I Partially-fully implemented it multiple times
   - Bug fixes